 The following are some common uses for graphics:

-- Display text on top of a map
+- Display text on top of a map or scene

 - Display results from spatial analysis, such as buffer polygons created around features